andersthemagi/eberron-cosmology-model/README.md

 ## Disclaimer

 I do not make any money off of this project.
-This is solely a hobby experiment for the purposes of exploring modern frameworks and technologies in a fun and interesting medium.
+This is solely a hobby experiment for the purposes of exploring modern frameworks and technologies in a fun and interesting setting.

 The material presented here is the original creation of the contributers, intended for use with the Eberron setting by [Wizards of the Coast](https://company.wizards.com/en).
 This material is not official and is not endorsed by Wizards of the Coast.